Microbial food web: Role of Different Microbes

-In aquatic environments, microbes constitute the base of the food web.
-Single celled photosynthetic organisms such as diatoms and cyanobacteria are generally the most important primary producers in the open ocean.
-Many of these cells, especially cyanobacteria, are too small to be captured and consumed by small crustaceans and planktonic larvae.
-Instead, these cells are consumed by phagotrophic protists which are readily consumed by larger organisms.
-Viruses can infect and break open bacterial cells and (to a lesser extent), planktonic algae (a.k.a. phytoplankton).
-Therefore, viruses in the microbial food web act to reduce the population of bacteria and, by lysing bacterial cells, release particulate and dissolved organic carbon (DOC).
+In aquatic ecosystems, single-celled photosynthetic organisms like cyanobacteria and diatoms are the main producers.
+Through the process of photosynthesis, they transform sunlight into chemical energy and create organic matter, which is the foundation of the food chain.
+Particularly significant in nutrient-poor environments are cyanobacteria because of their capacity to fix atmospheric nitrogen.
+When vital nutrients like nitrogen and phosphorus are scarce during periods of uneven development, algal cells have the potential to produce DOC.
 DOC may also be released into the environment by algal cells.
 One of the reasons phytoplankton release DOC termed "unbalanced growth" is when essential nutrients (e.g. nitrogen and phosphorus) are limiting.
-Therefore, carbon produced during photosynthesis is not used for the synthesis of proteins (and subsequent cell growth), but is limited due of a lack of the nutrients necessary for macromolecules.
+Therefore, carbon produced during photosynthesis is not used for the synthesis of proteins (and subsequent cell growth), but is limited due to a lack of the nutrients necessary for macromolecules.
 Excess photosynthate, or DOC is then released, or exuded.